Postage stamps and postal history of Bangladesh

-Bangladesh first issued its own postage stamps upon gaining independence in 1971.
+Bangladesh first issued its own postage stamps during the Bangladesh Liberation War from Mujibnagar on 29 July 1971.

+Later, upon gaining independence in 1971 more stumps were published.
 A set of eight stamps, with various motifs including a map of the country, were issued.

 Shortly after, stamps in eight values were overprinted "Bangladesh Liberated" in both English and Bengali were prepared in the United Kingdom, but only three values were issued in Bangladesh.

 Overprints

 While the initial stamps were being produced, local postmasters were authorised to overprint the Pakistani stamps that they had in stock with the name of their new country.
 This practice led to a large number of varieties, not catalogued in the major stamp catalogues.
-These issues ceased to be valid in 1973.
+These provisional issues ceased to be valid from 30 April 1973.
+Overprinted postal stationery was withdrawn and demonetized from 7 October 1974.

 First stamps

 The first stamps of the country were issued in rupees (1 rupee = 100 paisa) on 29 July 1971, but in 1972 a new currency was introduced (1 taka = 100 poisha) and since then all stamps have been inscribed with taka or poisha values.